eonist/AnimLib/README.md

 ### Features:

 - Supports all common easing equations
 - Interactive spring dynamics.
 Friction, SpringStrength etc.
-- The Spring solver has a small footprint and is easily customizable.
+- The Spring solver has a small footprint and is easily customisable.
 - 60FPS (CVDisplayLink)
 - Works with interaction (This is rare on apple platforms)
 - Small footprint (Just a few functions and classes)